 Key Points of NCAP

-- Focuses on PM2.5 and PM10 reduction
+- The programme mainly tracks PM2.5 and PM10 pollution.

 Background and Purpose of the National Clean Air Programme

-What the National Clean Air Programme Is?
+What Is the National Clean Air Programme?

 Why Air Quality Became a National Policy Priority